-- Heat butter and olive oil in a large skillet over medium heat and cook the onion until fragrant, for 7-8 minutes, stirring occasionally.
+- Heat butter and olive oil in a large skillet over medium heat and cook the onion, pepper, ground cumin, and ground beef until softened, for 10-12 minutes, stirring occasionally.

-- Place eggplants in 9X13 inch ovenproof glass pan.
-Using your fingers or a spoon create a large pocket in the “belly” of each eggplant, gently pushing the eggplant flesh to the sides.
-Stuff each eggplant belly, equally, with the ground beef mixture, letting it mound through the slit.
+- Using a knife, gently cut a small opening in the "belly" of each eggplant.
+Fill the opening of each eggplant with the meat mixture letting it mound through the slit.

-- Slice 1 tomato (and pepper, of desired) into 6 thin slices and place one slice on top of each eggplant.
+- Slice the tomato into 6 thin slices and place one slice on top of each eggplant.

 - Make a quick tomato sauce by whisking together tomato paste and water.

 - Drizzle the stuffed eggplants evenly with the mixture.